 Figure 10 shows the PDF of the time needed for a particle to complete one, two, or three reflections.
-For large times these PDFs show a scaling of roughly $\hat{t}r^{-1.82}$ (the straight line on the log-log plot).
+For large times, these PDFs show a scaling of roughly $\hat{t}r^{-1.82}$ (the straight line on the log-log plot).
 This scaling of the PDF implies that the mean time needed to complete a given number of reflections is infinite.
-This same divergence also occurs for the first passage time in simple diffusion problems when a system boundary is at infinity, as is the case here.20
+This same divergence also occurs for the first passage time in simple diffusion problems when a system boundary is at infinity, as is the case here.
+This is because the particles can wander over large distances before returning to the reflector at z=0.